avi12/web-ext-deploy/README.md

 - Opera Add-ons store:
   - `PACKAGE_ID` - Get it from `https://addons.opera.com/developer/package/PACKAGE_ID`
   - `ZIP` - You can use `{version}`
+  - `SESSIONID`, `CSRFTOKEN` - can be omitted if you run `web-ext-deploy env --auto-fetch-credentials` (fetches and saves them automatically via Playwright)
   - **Source code inspection**:
     The Opera Add-ons reviewers require inspecting your extension's source code
     This can be done by doing **one** of the following: